zengm-games/zengm/README.md

 * python-numpy

-This speeds up gameplay by about 10%, for now at least.
+This speeds up some things a bit, but now that game simulation is done in JavaScript it doesn't really matter much.

 ## Installing